 FAFSA: Free Application for Federal Student Aid.

 NOTE: Annual Deadline is June 30th by 11:59 P.M.
 CST.
 Students who are dependents of their parents complete the application with financial information of their own and their parents.
 Students who are considered independents complete the application using only their financial information.
-Once the application has been reviewed, an Expected Family Contribution – or EFC – is determined.
-The EFC is an estimate of how much money a student or their parents can afford to pay for school.
+Once the application has been reviewed, a Student Aid Index – or SAI – is determined.
+The SAI is an estimate of how much money a student or their parents can afford to pay for school.
 With this information, schools are able to identify what kind of loans, grants and scholarships can be provided to students.

 Why It’s Important